This Privacy Policy explains how RehabPath handles information when you use the RehabPath mobile app on iOS or Android.

 RehabPath may use Expo EAS Update to check for and download app updates.
 These update checks may contact Expo's update service and may include technical information needed to deliver a compatible update, such as app version, runtime version, platform, update channel, and standard network information such as IP address.

-RehabPath does not include your rehabilitation logs, symptoms, notes, backup contents, or other local health-related app data in update requests.
+RehabPath does not include your rehabilitation logs, symptoms, notes, backup contents, PDF contents, clinician pack contents, or other local health-related app data in update requests.

 What RehabPath does not do